ksang123/simple_shell/readme.md

 - `find` to search for files
 - `byteforge` - print a cool ascii logo and some details
 - `bash` to run default OS commands

-### default commands
-- `bash` to run default OS commands - counts as a basic command
-- allow the user to run default shell commands

 ### external commands
 - find the user's C compiler (offer to install gcc?)